samdark/yii2-cookbook/book/response-post-processing.md

 ## How to do it

-Yii is very flexible so it's easy to achieve:
+Yii is very flexible, so it's easy to achieve:

 ```php
 Yii::$app->getResponse()->on(Response::EVENT_AFTER_PREPARE, function($event) {